msimon42/qa-code-challenge/README.md

 # QA Code Test

 ### Setup
+1. Clone this repo
-1. Make a new branch
+2. Make a new branch
-2. Go to town
+3. Go to town

 ### Level One
 1. Validate that the home page links navigate to the correct pages